intelsdi-x/snap-plugin-collector-pcm/README.md

 # snap collector plugin - pcm

+## Compatibility notice

+**From version 11 namespaces are not compatible with versions 10 and earlier.
+Earlier versions are very likely to return invalid metric values, sometimes under missleading namespaces.
+We strongly encourage you to use current version of this plugin even if it requires to refactor your workflows**

+***

 This plugin collects  metrics from PCM (Intel Performance Counter Monitor)

 It is used in the [snap framework] (http://github.com/intelsdi-x/snap).